Botswana Climate

 This month in numbers

-Botswana experienced an average April 2026 temperature of 21.41°C, which was exactly on par with the 1961–1990 baseline and ranked as the 50th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C compared to the 1961–1990 baseline.
-The three-month period from February to April 2026 saw Botswana's average temperature at 23.64°C, an anomaly of +0.2°C, ranking 38th warmest in 86 years.
+Botswana experienced an average April in terms of temperature, ranking 50th of 86 years on record with an anomaly of 0°C compared to the 1961–1990 baseline.
+However, the global land temperature for April 2026 was the 2nd warmest on record, with an anomaly of +1.1°C. The three-month period from February to April 2026 saw Botswana's temperature rank 38th of 86 years, with an anomaly of +0.2°C.

 What changed